Space-TimeWillTell/Channeling-Keyser-Soze/characters.md

 # Step-by-step character creation

 Depending on your story, characters may reach much further than human (or human-like) beings.
-A faction may be a character, a religion may be a character, a malicious or soothing mountain or sea or the immensity of space may be characters, Tolkien's One Ring may be a character, etc. Let's settle for the following rule:
+A conspiracy may be a character, a religion may be a character, a malicious or soothing mountain or sea or the immensity of space may be characters, Tolkien's One Ring may be a character, etc. Let's settle for the following rule: